uchicago-cs/cmsc22000/website/content/labs/lab7.md

 # Task 0: Setup
 [0 Points]

+You should already have the “upstream” remote set up in your repository.
+If you do, simply run

+    $ git pull upstream master

+to get the files for this lab.
+If you don’t have the “upstream” remote set up, follow task 0 from [Lab 2]({{< relref "lab2.md" >}}).

+Once you've pulled from upstream, there should be a `lab7` directory in your local repository with a `tasks.txt` file.
+In this lab, you will just have to copy-paste a few URLs that we will use to verify that you've done the work in this lab.

-In this lab, we'll be working with the small [Flask](http://flask.pocoo.org/) web application we demonstrated in class.
+Next, in this lab we'll be working with the small [Flask](http://flask.pocoo.org/) web application we demonstrated in class.
 Don't worry: while the app is implemented in Python, no Python knowledge is necessary for this lab.
 First, you'll make a **fork** of the app.
 We covered forking in the [Advanced Git Lab]({{< relref "advanced-git.md" >}}), so you may want to review that lab if you're not 100% clear on what a fork is.
 In a nutshell, a fork is a new copy of a project under your own username.
 Forking a repository allows you to freely experiment with changes without affecting the original project (unless you choose to contribute back to the original project and the owners accept your contribution).
 Forking and then submitting pull requests across a fork is a very common practice in open source software development.

 You can fork the `cs220-helloapp` repository by going [here](https://github.com/uchicago-cs/cs220-helloapp) and clicking "Fork" in the upper right hand corner.

 Once the fork has completed, you can clone it and begin your work.
+Remember to do this *outside* of your individual GitLab repository! (i.e., do _not_ run the following command in the same directory that contains your `lab1`, `lab2`, etc. directories, or inside the `lab7` directory).

 ```
 $ git clone https://github.com/[yourusername]/cs220-helloapp.git

 ```

+Edit your `tasks.txt` file and include the URL of your forked `cs220-helloapp` repository on GitHub.

+Careful!
+Remember that your `tasks.txt` is in your personal repository on GitLab (with all your other lab files).
+You will _only_ be using that repository to edit your `tasks.txt` file.
+The rest of your work will happen on the forked `cs220-helloapp` repository you just created.

 # Task 1: Create a Heroku App
 [20 points]